-What is Private Offer?
+What is a Private Offer in Channel Sales?

 Private Offer is a custom sales agreement between a vendor and a customer, often via a partner relationship management system or cloud marketplace.
 It provides tailored pricing and terms, crucial for large deals and strengthening the partner ecosystem, enabling unique channel sales.